domschl/WinSteamOnMac/README.md

 This will install the Intel x86 version of homebrew to `/usr/local`.
 If you already installed homebrew for Apple Silicon, then this version resides in `/opt/homebrew`.
 This guide will assume that the Apple Silicon homebrew is your important version, and will remain the default.

+Do not follow the recommendation at the end of the homebrew install script to put `shellenv` into `.zprofile`.

 In order not to mess up the two homebrew versions, we create an alias for the Intel homebrew: